Hollywood Squares: The Match Game-Hollywood Squares Hour (1983–1984)

 Hollywood Squares was always played as the second (middle) segment of the show, and featured the winner of the Match Game match played in the first half of the program playing O and the show's returning champion playing X, regardless of the player's genders (all other versions had women playing O and men playing X with exceptions, as noted above).
 This version of Hollywood Squares saw several different variations on the gameplay.
 First, the panelists were not given bluff answers or briefed.
 Second, the questions followed either a multiple-choice or true/false format.
 Third, for each square a contestant claimed $25 was added to their score with each game win starting at $100 for the first and increasing by that amount for subsequent games until time ran out and a winner was declared.
 In contrast to the original version of the show, players could win games by default if the opposing player incorrectly agreed/disagreed with a celebrity whose square gave the other player a completed row or five-square win.
 On all other versions of Squares, the player had to earn the winning celebrity's square on their own.
 The winner played the Super Match from Match Game for a cash prize.

 The Match Game segment featured six panelists, as it had from 1973 to 1982; for the Hollywood Squares portion, a third tier was added to the panel seating area, with three more celebrities being introduced to the proceedings at the show's midpoint.
 All nine celebrities could play the Super Match.

-The Match Game-Hollywood Squares Hour was not a success and NBC announced its cancellation in the spring of 1984, with the final episode airing on July 27, 1984.
+The Match Game-Hollywood Squares Hour was not a success, and NBC announced its cancellation in the Summer of 1984, with the final episode airing on July 27, 1984.
 It was replaced the following Monday with the soap opera Santa Barbara, which ran for nine years.